StevenMapes/django-aws-api-gateway-websockets/docs/compatibility.rst

      - Django 6.0
      - Django 6.1
    * - 3.10
-     - Supported
+     - Legacy / not recommended
      - Legacy / not recommended
-     - Supported
+     - Legacy / not recommended
      - Supported
      - Not applicable
      - Not applicable
    * - 3.11
-     - Supported
+     - Legacy / not recommended
      - Legacy / not recommended
-     - Supported
+     - Legacy / not recommended
      - Supported
      - Not applicable
      - Not applicable
    * - 3.12
-     - Supported
+     - Legacy / not recommended
      - Legacy / not recommended
-     - Supported
+     - Legacy / not recommended
      - Supported
      - Supported
      - Supported
    * - 3.13
-     - Supported
+     - Legacy / not recommended
      - Legacy / not recommended
-     - Supported
+     - Legacy / not recommended
      - Supported
      - Supported
      - Supported
    * - 3.14
      - Not recommended
      - Not recommended
-     - Supported
+     - Legacy / not recommended
      - Supported
      - Supported
      - Supported